 Online Learning Initiative: Strengthening the University of Wisconsin educational experience online

-FOUR PARTS OF THE INITIATIVE
+FOCUS OF THE INITIATIVE

 - Faculty professional development

-- Needs-based access to technology
+- Needs-based student access to information technology

-- Best practices in online learning
+- Best pedagogical practices in online teaching and learning

 The data demonstrate that the donation provided to our UW System campuses significantly improved the quality and delivery of online teaching and learning.
 Specifically, the data show that: